Smol Slime

 update-nice_nano_bootloader-x.x.x_nosd.uf2

 .
-(The proper non-Sense version doesn't update the bootloader.) - Plug the device into your computer via data USB cable.
+(The appropriate non-Sense version does not update the bootloader.) - Connect the device to your computer using a USB data cable.

-- The device should start off in DFU mode when new without a bootloader.
-The LED should be fading on and off.
+- The device should initially start in DFU mode when new and without a bootloader.
+The LED should fade on and off.

-- If device's LED is not fading on and off, press the reset button twice (or short RST/GND pins) twice within 0.5s.
-If device with existing SlimeNRF firmware, reset 4 times.
+- If the device's LED is not fading on and off, press the reset button twice (or briefly short the RST and GND pins) twice within 0.5 seconds.
+If the device has existing SlimeNRF firmware, reset it four times.

 - Navigate to the Mass Storage Drive (ex.
 NICENANO/XIAO-SENSE) from ThisPC.

-- Paste the file into there, and the window should close and the device will reboot.
+- Paste the file there, and the window should close, causing the device to reboot.

-Update the bootloader to your SuperMini and XIAO boards before flashing firmware; there is a very high chance that you will brick your device otherwise. eByte and Nordic dongles don't fall in this category.
+Update the bootloader on your SuperMini and XIAO boards before flashing the firmware; otherwise, there is a significant risk of bricking your device. eByte and Nordic dongles are not included in this category.

-- Plug the device into your computer via data USB cable.
+- Connect the device to your computer using a USB data cable.

-- The device should start off in DFU mode when new without a bootloader.
-The LED should be fading on and off.
+- The device should initially start in DFU mode when new and without a bootloader.
+The LED should fade on and off.

-- If device's LED is not fading on and off, press the reset button twice (or short RST/GND pins) twice within 0.5s.
-If device with existing SlimeNRF firmware, reset 4 times.
+- If the device's LED is not fading on and off, press the reset button twice (or briefly short the RST and GND pins) twice within 0.5 seconds.
+If the device has existing SlimeNRF firmware, reset it four times.

 - Navigate to your local Receiver or Tracker repository, then go to